edsu/inkdroid.org/_posts/2016-10-15-followers.md

 I was pleased to see Clinton is gaining more supporters than Trump again; but this graph looks noticeably different.
 Do you see the bump in followers at 10:21 PM EDT (02:21 GMT).
 What happened there?
-Well, thanks to the Web you can see exactly what happened there, it was the question from Beth Miller about the Supreme Court that begins at 10:19:54:
+Well, thanks to the Web you can see exactly what happened there: it was the question from Beth Miller about the Supreme Court that begins at 10:19:54:

 <br>